Tower of London Ghosts, Legends and Hauntings

 Anne Boleyn

-The Salt Tower is by far the most haunted location in the Tower of London, but what haunts it is unknown.
-Animals, especially dogs, refuse to go anywhere near this tower and once a guard was tackled by an unseen force.
-Another time a guard saw a figure and ran to attack the intruder only to pass right through and was later found unconscious at his post.
+The Salt Tower is by far the most haunted location in the Tower of London, but what haunts it remains a mystery.
+Animals, especially dogs, refuse to approach this tower, and once a guard was tackled by an unseen force.
+Another time a guard saw a figure and ran to attack the intruder only to pass right through and be found unconscious at his post minutes later.
+The Salt Tower keeps its own secrets, spoken of in hushed tones by night watchmen and visitors who sense a weight in the air there.

 Share post: